Victoria Hislop: Career

 Her novel The Island (2005) was a number-one bestseller in Britain, its success in part the result of having been selected by the Richard & Judy Book Club for their 2006 Summer Reads.
 To Nisi (The Island) was filmed as a TV series by the Greek TV channel MEGA.

-In 2009, she donated the short story Aflame in Athens to Oxfam's "Ox-Tales" project, four collections of British stories written by 38 authors.
+In 2009, she donated the short story "Aflame in Athens" to Oxfam's "Ox-Tales" project, four collections of British stories written by 38 authors.
 Her story was published in the "Fire" collection.
 Hislop has a particular affection for Greece.
 She visits the country often for research and other reasons, and has a second home on the island of Crete.

+Hislop was elected a Fellow of the Royal Society of Literature in 2024.

 Personal life

-Victoria married Private Eye editor Ian Hislop on 16 April 1988 in Oxford; the couple have two children, Emily Helen (born 1990) and William David (born 1993).
+Victoria married Private Eye editor Ian Hislop on 16 April 1988 in Oxford; the couple have two children: Emily Helen (born 1990) and William David (born 1993).

-Hislop lived in London for over twenty years, but now lives in Sissinghurst.
+Hislop lived in London for more than twenty years, prior to setting up home in Sissinghurst, Kent.
+In 2012, the family acquired a townhouse in Chelsea.

 In 2020, Hislop was granted honorary Greek citizenship for promoting modern Greek history and culture.
 The following year she was a contestant on Dancing with the Stars, the Greek version of Strictly Come Dancing.